 The Super Bowl is one of the most famous sporting events worldwide.
 It pulls in millions of viewers and is the most expensive block of advertising for US marketers.
 On top of the fandom and advertising, the Super Bowl also draws a high number of bets from both brick-and-mortar and online sportsbooks.
-If you are in Las Vegas, you can place your bet at a physical sportsbook location.
-For those outside of Sin City, licensed offshore sportsbooks present the best opportunity for placing a wager on the big game.
+If you are in any of the states that legalized sports betting, you can place your bet at a physical sportsbook location.
+For those outside of the sports betting states, licensed offshore sportsbooks present the best opportunity for placing a wager on the big game.

 Understanding sports betting odds can be confusing.
 There are so many number sequences, outside factors and point spreads to consider before placing your bet.
 This page was created specifically for Super Bowl betting and has content regarding the best sportsbooks available, the legalities of Super Bowl betting, a how-to section on understanding Super Bowl betting odds and an FAQ section with supplementary information.

-The following table represents the current betting odds for a particular NFL team to win Super Bowl LII.
-Nobody is surprised to see the Patriots being favored in the betting lines, but plenty of fans are hoping to see the Eagles pull off an unexpected victory as the underdogs.
-If that were to happen, anyone laying down bets on the the Eagles would be sitting pretty with their own surprise victory.
+The following table represents the current betting odds for a particular NFL team to win Super Bowl LIII.
+Nobody is surprised to see the Patriots being favored in the betting lines, but plenty of fans are hoping to see their favorite teams make their way deep into the postseason.
+As the season goes on betting lines will change to reflect who is playing well and likely to advance to the big game.

 |NFL Team||Current Money Line Odds To Win The Super Bowl|